simonmcho/COMP2913/PROJECT_WEATHER_APP/weather-app/README.md

 ### Room for Improvement
 • I started this application within `App.js`, and then started refactoring/componentizing my code after writing out the application.
 It would have been better to plan out which components I would have wanted to use
 • The result of the above means that the logic of the API request is made at the top level of `WeatherApp.js`.
-I could have handled the logic in `CitySelectionsjs` and then pass data up in to the state of `WeatherApp.js`.
+I could have handled the logic in `CitySelections.js` and then pass data up in to the state of `WeatherApp.js`.
 This way, the same data can be used when it is passed down to other child components, such as `WeatherStatus.js`